 The vacant British super-welterweight title is on the line, after Scott Fitzgerald was forced to relinquish when his boxing license was suspended.

 The ring walks for the main event are expected from 10pm UK time, but that will depend on the undercard results.

-Coverage for the main event starts live on Sky Sports Arena at 7:00pm (Sky Channel 408) and finsihes at 11pm.
+Coverage for the main event starts live on Sky Sports Arena at 7:00pm (Sky Channel 408) and finishes at 11pm.